yadamit/yadamit/content/home/experience.md

   location = "IIT Kanpur"
   date_start = "2018-05-01"
   date_end = "2018-12-31"
-  description = """Worked on a method to control a quadrotor with a neural network trained using reinforcement learning techniques."""
+  description = """Worked on a method to control a quadrotor with neural networks trained using reinforcement learning techniques."""

 [[experience]]
   title = "Internship"